Scarabol/ColonyCommandsMod/README.md

 Regular players can't change 50 blocks around the spawn point and 50 blocks around other player banners.
 Both values can be adjusted.
 Furthermore players are auto-**jailed** if they kill more than 2 foreign colonists, auto-**kicked** if killing more than 5 and auto-**banned** if they kill more than 6 foreign colonists.
-Those values can be configured in the savegame folder, set them to 0 to disable the feature.
+Those values can be configured in the config file, set them to 0 to disable the feature.

 Players are also able to whitelist friends by writing **/antigrief banner [friendly-player-name]** in chat.